 This can be done with one hand, but two will make it easier!

 If you are still having trouble after a few minutes of trying, try holding the metal ring in place while pulling your dog towards you or using pliers to do so if they are too heavy for you to hold up by yourself.

 Q6.
 What can I use instead of a prong collar?

-A remote trainer collar also works similarly to a shock collar, but it sends vibrations through the dog’s body instead of electrical pulses and is considered highly effective for correcting behavior issues in pets.
+A remote trainer collar also works similarly to a shock collar, but it sends vibrations or proper corrections when they do something wrong through the dog’s body instead of electrical pulses and is considered highly effective for correcting behavior issues in pets.